 - clear evidence of clinically significant impairment in how the child functions in social, school or work situations

 - symptoms that do not occur only during the course of a developmental disorder, a mental illness like schizophrenia or other psychotic disorder, and cannot be explained by another disorder (such as mood disorder, anxiety disorder, dissociative disorder or a personality disorder).

 Types of ADHD

-Using the above criteria, the health professional can determine the type of ADHD a child has, including:
+Using the above criteria, a health professional can determine the type of ADHD a child has.
+Types of ADHD include:

 - ADHD combined type – if the child meets the criteria for both inattention and hyperactivity-impulsivity for the past six months